Rashid-505/Blitz/README.md

 - **Global keyboard shortcut** — press ⌥Space (configurable) from anywhere to trigger Blitz
 - **Floating overlay** — a lightweight panel appears near your selected text; dismisses automatically after transformation
+- **Preview before replacing** — optionally review the AI result before it replaces your text, with the ability to retry or revise
-- **AI-powered transformations** — Fix Grammar, Make Formal, Make Casual, Summarize, Translate to English, and any custom scenarios you define
+- **AI-powered transformations** — Fix Grammar, Make Formal, Make Casual, Summarize, Translate to English, Optimized for Claude, and any custom scenarios you define
 - **Multiple AI providers** — OpenAI (GPT-4o mini, GPT-4o, GPT-4.1, o4-mini), Google Gemini (2.0 Flash, 2.5 Flash, 2.5 Pro), and Apple's on-device Foundation Model (Apple Intelligence, no API key or network needed)
 - **Custom scenarios** — add, edit, reorder, and delete your own transformation prompts
-- **Replacement history** — every transformation is logged so you can review or restore past results from Settings
+- **Replacement history** — every transformation is logged so you can review, copy, or delete past results from Settings
+- **Automatic updates** — checks GitHub Releases for new versions and installs them in one click
 - **Secure API key storage** — keys stored exclusively in the macOS Keychain, never in UserDefaults, plists, or source code
-- **NSServices integration** — also available via right-click → Services → Blitz in compatible apps
 - **Menu bar access** — all scenarios and settings reachable from the menu bar icon

 ---